-The annual assessment of a faculty member's contributions to the University will be based on performance in reference to the criteria listed in the most recent year's Faculty Performance Agreement(s) (FPA).
-The basis of this assessment is an Annual Review Document (ARD) that is compiled by the faculty member to demonstrate progress toward the criteria in the FPA.
+The annual assessment of a faculty member's contributions to the University will be based on his or her performance in reference to the criteria listed in the most recent year's Faculty Performance Agreement(s) (FPA).
+The basis of this assessment is an annual review document (ARD) that is compiled by the faculty member to demonstrate his or her progress toward the criteria in the FPA.
 This document will convey accurate information and the criteria by which the faculty member is to be assessed, counseled, and judged.
 The professional performance at KSU must address the quantity, quality, and significance of the contributions.